Welcome to Literary Craft Society

 Where writers become weavers of their craft.
 We’re more than a community — we’re a movement.

 Literary Craft Society (LCS) is a diverse and inclusive literary community where writing life feels less like a locked door and more like a lamp left on for you.
-Founded by women of color, LCS gives writers a way to come together to build a nurturing ecosystem rooted in craft, connection, and care.
-We help writers build sustainable literary careers through access to education, resources, community events, and insider knowledge from book workers and industry professionals.
+Founded by women of color, LCS functions as a liberatory literary ecosystem—supporting writers in building sustainable, long-term careers through community, education, mentorship, resources, and transparent insider knowledge from industry veterans.

 We don’t compete.
 We rise together.

 Beyond our virtual offerings, Literary Craft Society is deeply committed to in-person, on-the-ground work with marginalized communities.
-We are a career development hub and supportive space that provides access to education, community, and resources for marginalized writers — serving as a bridge between opportunities and book workers to help our members build sustainable writing careers.
+Here, literary liberation means reclaiming storytelling as an act of resistance: empowering writers to heal, transform, and bring together communities through their words—serving as a bridge between opportunities and book workers to help our members build sustainable writing careers.